 Before you even consider looking at a shed you have think about its use.
 If the shed is going to be primarily used for storing garden tools, then it should be close to the garden and a reliable water source.

-If you’re looking for a shed to hide your bins or provide a secure and dry area for your bikes, then it’s probably best to position your shed close to the street.
+If you’re looking for a garden shed to hide your bins or provide a secure and dry area for your bikes, then it’s probably best to position your shed close to the street.
 In this case, a roller door shed down the side of the house might be your best option.

 If you want your shed to be a work space, a man cave or a “she-shed”, then you might want to consider a spot that enhances natural light and has lots of ventilation.
 You might also want it plumbed and have electricity, so choosing a location with close proximity to water and electrical hook-ups might be important.